Chart Color Schemes

 Canungra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Canungra's dwelling structures, as per the latest Census, consisted of 93.1% houses and 6.8% other dwellings.
-In comparison, Non-Metro Qld had 96.1% houses and 3.9% other dwellings.
-Home ownership in Canungra was at 29.4%, with the rest being mortgaged (50.8%) or rented (19.7%).
-The median monthly mortgage repayment was $1,950, aligning with Non-Metro Qld's average.
-Weekly rent median was $420, compared to Non-Metro Qld's $410.
-Nationally, Canungra's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Canungra's dwelling structure, as per the latest Census, consisted of 93.1% houses and 6.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's figures of 96.1% houses and 3.9% other dwellings.
+Home ownership in Canungra was at 29.4%, with mortgaged dwellings at 50.8% and rented ones at 19.7%.
+The median monthly mortgage repayment in the area was $1,950, aligning with Non-Metro Qld's average.
+The median weekly rent figure was recorded as $420, compared to Non-Metro Qld's $410.
+Nationally, Canungra's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing